 As well as local performers including Russ Litten, Dean Wilson and Vicky Foster, the shows featured award-winning poets Thick Richard and Vanessa Kisuule who have been featured on the BBC, The Guardian, Woman’s Hour and Sky TV.

-We’re also delighted to announce that Word on the Street will be hitting Freedom Festival this year, bringing names like Luke Wright, Hollie McNish, Zena Edwards and many more to celebrate our tenth anniversary.
+We’re also delighted to announce that Word on the Street will be hitting Freedom Festival this year, bringing names like Luke Wright and Hollie McNish, to celebrate our tenth anniversary. for more information see our events page here

 Watch this space for more information on how you can come to workshops and get involved.